chidubemokeke/Subgraph-Tutorial-Enums/README.md

 ## Result 3

-The expected response includes the marketplaces that meet the criteria, clearly represented as enum values:
+Expected output includes the marketplaces meeting the criteria, each represented by an enum value:

 ```gql
 {